kristenlebersole-alt/ai-product-strategy/01-the-bet/diagnostic.md

 **Score rationale: Majority of the underlying infrastructure that will help power and align this solution is proprietary, but if a large organization really wanted to push it, the size would help them compete, but still large barriers to entry as of today**

-**Named attacker (from partner challenge): Data is not publicly available.
+**Named attacker (from partner challenge): Sabre or Spotnanna **

+* Data is not publicly available.
 This all works on the agreements for these organizations to continue to provide data to us in a give to get fashion and trust we are a safe place to store these contract terms.
 A new entrant into the industry could make waves, but it would be more likely a GDS or other Travel Agency selling its processes like Aazins AWS pivot, which currently is unlikley, but something to keep watch**

 ---